-With many companies seeking to expand their online presence, Backend as a Service (Baas) has emerged as an option for tech companies seeking to manage the growing demand in this rapidly dynamic environment.
-This article looks at the features of BaaS.
+With many companies seeking to expand their online presence, Backend as a Service (Baas) has emerged as an option for tech companies looking to manage the growing demand in this rapidly changing environment.

-Today, technology solutions are a necessity.
-With most companies looking to expand their online presence, tech companies are faced with the challenge of how to manage so many projects in a rapidly expanding environment.
+In today’s environment, technology solutions are a necessity.
+With most companies looking to expand their online presence, tech companies are facing the new challenge of managing a large amount of projects in a rapidly changing environment.

-A case in point might be the need to develop 50 different applications.
-This would mean that each one would need functionalities like login capabilities, data storage, and notifications.
+An example might be with the need to develop 10 different applications.
+This would mean that each application would need functionalities like login capabilities, data storage, and notifications.
 Creating a backend service is a lengthy process in terms of time and effort.
-Instead of creating 50 login implementations, 50 data storage implementations and 50 notification services, the option of consuming a backend as a service (BaaS) to handle those features.
+Instead of creating 10 login implementations, 10 data storage implementations and 10 notification services, there is the option of consuming a backend as a service (BaaS) to handle those features.
 This means separating a chunk of the work to speed up development to allow for faster and better delivery of products, ensuring that internal and external clients remain ahead of the competition.

-The beauty is that once set up, your software developers can focus their efforts on customer value-adding tasks, like user interface and client-side logic that would be connected to the backends APIs.
-User experience is such a crucial aspect of any online presence.
-It is your direct communication with clients and having a custom easy-to-use professional-looking build on the front-end will positively impact the strength of your offering.
-At the end of a project the most visibility and appreciation is at the frontend, but the bulk of the work done is at the backend.
+The beauty of BaaS is that, once it has been set up, your software developers can focus their efforts on tasks which add value to customers, for example, user interface and client-side logic that would be connected to the backend’s APIs.
+User experience is a crucial aspect of any online presence - it is your direct communication with clients.
+Having a custom, easy-to-use, professional-looking build on the front-end will positively impact the strength of your offering.
+At the end of a project, the most visibility and appreciation is at the frontend, although the bulk of the work done is at the backend.

-Alternatively, outsourcing BaaS construction to one of the many companies, could also be an interesting option.
-Probably the one of the strongest arguments in favour of outsourcing is the potential of cost-savings on hosting, security, compliance teams, system architect, database administrators, and back-end developers.
+Alternatively, outsourcing BaaS construction to one of the many companies that offer it could also be an interesting option.
+Probably one of the strongest arguments in favour of outsourcing is the potential cost-savings on hosting, security, compliance teams, system architect, database administrators, and back-end developers.
 If resources are limited with many projects in the pipeline, outsourcing BaaS construction could be what keeps your wheels turning and your clients happy.
 This may also be the better path to take if you are developing a single application and the above mentioned features prove to be unfeasible to custom build for a single project.
-Outsourcing your backend could offer you a quicker return on your investment, as well as a quicker entry to the market.
+Outsourcing your backend could offer you a quicker return on your investment as well as a quicker entry to the market.